-Unlocking the Future: Will D-Wave Quantum Computing Skyrocket Your Investment? - YaNoticias
+Unlocking the Future: Will D-Wave Quantum Computing Skyrocket Your Investment? - YANoticias

-- D-Wave Systems Inc. is a pioneer in quantum computing, utilizing quantum annealing technology to tackle specific optimization challenges.
+- D-Wave Systems Inc. is a pioneer in quantum computing, utilising quantum annealing technology to tackle specific optimisation challenges.

 - Unlike competitors using gate-model processors, D-Wave’s approach opens new avenues for industries such as cryptography and pharmaceuticals.